manoelstilpen/B-Tree/README.md

 </li>
 </ul>

-At the end of the execution a message is printed showing if the register was found or not and a message containing all the analysis content.
+At the end of the execution a message is printed showing if the key was found or not and a message containing all the analysis content.

 ## How to execute?